 How to Choose a Provider

-To fully realize the benefits of treatments that balance the mind, body, and spirit, it's important to find a practitioner that's right for you.
+To fully realize the benefits of treatments that balance the mind, body, and spirit, it's important to find a holistic health practitioner that's right for you.

 - Have they treated patients before with similar needs to yours?